MozillaSecurity/avalanche/README.md

-                             others can be passed as keyword args to the Grammar constructor) SymName<a,b>    ChoiceDef (combine repeat and choice, but each defn will only be used at most once) Blah            import('another.gmr')    (can use imported symnames like Blah.SymName)
+                             others can be passed as keyword args to the Grammar constructor) SymName<a,b>    ChoiceDef (combine repeat and choice, but each defn will only be used at most once) Blah            import('another.gmr')    (can use imported symnames like Blah.SymName) SymName         Def1 [ 'A' 'B' ]? (grouping, 'A' & 'B' will be generated 0 or 1 times)
 ```